 E-mail - firstname.lastname@example.org.

 ENTRY / EXIT REQUIREMENTS FOR U.S. CITIZENS: To enter Malaysia, your passport must be valid for at least six months.
 You do not need a visa to enter Malaysia if you are coming for business or tourism for stays of 90 days or less.
 When you arrive, immigration officials will place an entry stamp in your passport to specify the number of days you can stay.
-Though immigration officials generally give 90 days, it’s not a guarantee, so you should check the stamp in your passport after you enter.
+Though immigration officials generally give 90 days, it's not a guarantee, so you should check the stamp in your passport after you enter.
 Generally, these entry stamps are known as social visit passes (visas) and can be extended for two months.
-Travelers to Malaysia are electronically fingerprinted on arrival when arriving by air, and again on departure.
+When arriving by air, travelers to Malaysia are electronically fingerprinted upon arrival and again on departure.
 While in Malaysia, you should carry your passport with you at all times.
 More information on the time you will be allowed to stay in Malaysia can be found on the Malaysian Ministry of Foreign Affairs' website.